edamamet/nimi-dots/README.md

 this way, you can use `fstow your-dotfiles-name`, and you can switch to mine with `fstow nimi-dots`, and back again.

-NOTE: `fstow` is an alias of mine and it's included in my [zshrc](https://github.com/edamamet/nimi-dots/blob/master/.zshrc). for reference, the alias is:
+>`fstow` is an alias of mine and it's included in my [zshrc](https://github.com/edamamet/nimi-dots/blob/master/.zshrc). for reference, the alias is:
 ```
 stow --override='.*?' --adopt nimi-dots
 ```